 What is Recursive CTE?

-A Recursive Common Table Expression (CTE) in SQL Server is a powerful feature that allows you to define a CTE that references itself, creating a recursive loop that can be used to generate hierarchical or self-referencing data.
+that references itself, creating a recursive loop that can be used to generate hierarchical or self-referencing data.
 This feature is particularly useful for querying data stored in a hierarchical or nested structure, such as organizational charts, tree structures, and bill-of-materials.

-To use a Recursive CTE, you must first define the base case or anchor member, which is the starting point of the recursion, and then define the recursive member, which is the self-referencing part of the query that generates additional rows based on the previous rows.
+, you must first define the base case or anchor member, which is the starting point of the recursion, and then define the recursive member, which is the self-referencing part of the query that generates additional rows based on the previous rows.
 The recursion continues until no more rows can be generated, or until a predefined maximum recursion level is reached.

 Example